 There are a few different reasons why you might find yourself wanting to paint over wallpaper in your home.
 You might have inherited an outdated wallpaper pattern and want a super quick, budget-friendly room refresh.
 Then you might find yourself painting over wallpaper because it's the best option, say if the original wallpaper was installed onto sheetrock and was going to cost you a ton to remove...

-You could call in a pro to help, but honestly this is an easy DIY job where you won't have to compromise on great results.
-All you need is some expert guidance, the right tools, a little patience and precision.
+While most industry experts will advise you to remove wallpaper at all costs, painting over what you have is an easy DIY job that doesn't have to compromise on great results when approached in the right way.
+You need to prime your wall covering properly – an oil-based primer (opens in new tab) is often the best way to go – use the right tools, materials and techniques for a professional finish.
 To complete your 101 on how to paint over wallpaper, we’ve called in some expert decorators too for their top tips.